You are currently viewing Hungrel Dzong, a Sacred Site where word “Hung,” of the Buddhist Mantra, “Om Ah Hung” can be seen

 SHARE THIS POST

-Hungrel Dzong is a fortress built on the sacred site of Guru Rinpoche in the Paro district at 2364 meters above sea level.
-The Hungrel Dzong was constructed by Drung Drung Gyelchog (Lama Drung Drung Gyal or Pha Drung Drung or Rinpoche) in the 15th century.
+Hungrel Dzong is a fortress built on the sacred site of Guru Rinpoche in the Paro Dzongkhag at 2364 meters.
+The Dzong was constructed by Drung Drung Gyelchog (Lama Drung Drung Gyal or Pha Drung Drung Rinpoche) in the 15th century.
 It was a five-story structure, built of compact mud, and resembled Namgyal Khangzang.
 Inside, it resembled the “Palace of Gods“.

 Though we can’t see the original Hungrel Dzong, the Rinchen Pung Dzong, which means “Fortress on a Heap of Jewels” constructed at the Hungrel Dzong site, is considered sacred, as the Hungrel Dzong itself.
 This Rinpung Dzong was built by Zhabdrung Ngawang Namgyal in 1645 AD.
 It’s popularly known as Paro Rinpung Dzong or simply Paro Dzong.